Gaspard-Bruno/gb-ui/README.md

 ```

 ### Committing and deploying changes
-In order to *deploy*, one simply needs to push the repo to master branch and do `yarn upgrade ui-55` in the projects this repo is being used.

-When pushing to master, a pre-push hook will comnpile your changes and update the `dist` directory.
+When commiting in master, a pre-commit hook will comnpile your changes and update the `dist` directory.

-This pre-push hook also attempts to create and push a commit automatically with the compiled changes. **Make sure they are also pushed by running `git status`**
+**Make sure the dist folder is also pushed by running `git status`**

 ## Form
 ### Schema Rules ⭐️